Oregon teen struck, killed by train while taking school senior photos, officials say

 The 17-year-old's identity has not yet been released by the medical examiner's office.
 Someone who was in the area when the accident took place told FOX12 the train was stopped at the scene for several hours while police investigated.

-Union Pacific told the Oregonian the train's crew was not hurt.
+Union Pacific told Fox News the train's crew was not hurt.

 CLICK HERE FOR THE FOX NEWS APP